DiscordTurtle/DiscordTurtle/README.md

 - 👋 Hi, I’m @CristianFildan
-- 👀 I’m interested in computer vision, machine learning, artificial intelligence
+- 👀 I’m interested in computer vision, machine learning, artificial intelligence and data manipulation.
-- 🌱 I’m currently learning python, computer vision
+- 🌱 I’m currently working in python and java.
-- 💞️ I’m looking to collaborate on any project that uses computer vision to automatize games
-- 📫 How to reach me Turtle#5883

 <!---
 CristianFildan/CristianFildan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.